zhuowei/commercialization-public/test/wpt/creating-a-regions-of-interest-file.md

 In the preceding example, the **Naming** node indicates that either the starting or the stopping event contains a payload field named `SubscriberName`.
 For each instance of the region that is created, the instance name is the associated payload value.

-**Note**
+> [!NOTE]
-When naming region instances, WPA first checks the starting event for the matching payload field.
+> When naming region instances, WPA first checks the starting event for the matching payload field.
 If one is not found, WPA will then search the stopping event for the payload field.
 If a match is not found in either event, an error is printed to the console.